smilebhai/sw-practical-bake-image/README.md

 ## Packer

-Generate new keypair for AWS if one does not already exists
+Generate new keypair for AWS if one does not already exist

     $ ssh-keygen -t rsa -C "packer_base_id_rsa" -f ./../ssh-keys/packer_base_id_rsa